Marinus van der Lubbe

-Marinus van der Lubbe (/nl/; 13 January 1909 – 10 January 1934) was a Dutch communist who was tried, convicted, and executed by the government of Germany for setting fire to the Reichstag building—the national parliament of Germany—on 27 February 1933.
+Marinus van der Lubbe (/nl/; 13 January 1909 – 10 January 1934) was a Dutch communist who was tried, convicted, and executed by the government of Nazi Germany for allegedly setting fire to the Reichstag building – the national parliament of Germany – on 27 February 1933.
 During his trial, the prosecution argued that van der Lubbe had acted on behalf of a wider communist conspiracy, while left-wing anti-Nazis argued that the fire was a false flag attack arranged by the Nazis themselves.
-Most historians agree that van der Lubbe acted alone, although this is occasionally disputed.

 In 2008, nearly 75 years after the event, the German government granted van der Lubbe a posthumous pardon.